awsmine/S3_projects/README.md

 7. How to publicly access S3 Object using Terraform ---> https://dev.to/aws-builders/how-to-publicly-access-s3-object-using-terraform-3h27

-8. Use Amazon CloudFront for dynamic Websites -1 ---> https://dev.to/aws-builders/use-amazon-cloudfront-for-dynamic-websites-1-18bo
+8. Use Amazon CloudFront for dynamic Websites - 1 ---> https://dev.to/aws-builders/use-amazon-cloudfront-for-dynamic-websites-1-18bo

+9. Use Amazon CloudFront for dynamic Websites - 2 ---> https://dev.to/aws-builders/use-amazon-cloudfront-for-dynamic-websites-2-7f2